anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 It is also checked that each vote extension came from the previous round, requiring validators to sign over the Namada block height with their vote extension.
-Furthermore, the vote extensions included by the block proposer should have at least 2 / 3 of the total voting power backing it.
+Furthermore, the vote extensions included by the block proposer should have at least 2 / 3 of the total voting power of the previous round backing it.
 Otherwise the block proposer would not have passed the `FinalizeBlock` phase of the last round.
 These checks are to prevent censorship of events from validators by the block proposer.

 In `FinalizeBlock`, we derive a second transaction (the "state update" transaction) from the vote extensions transaction that: